LexiSuzuki/CemuManager/README.md

 # CemuManager
-This is a simple script I made for managing Cemu on Linux.
-Currently this script only allows opening and updating Cemu *For the compiling method, will not work on pre compiled veriants* but future options will be coming soon including mlc01 management.
-This script was tested on Manjaro but should work on any distro.
-This script also relys on the fact of you stored Cemu in the Home directory.
-If you do not have it there you will need to change the paths inside the script untill I have a way to allow the user to set paths within the script
+This is a basic script I made to help you build and use Cemu on Linux based distros and MacOS.
+To use simply launch OS-Type in your terminal of choice and follow the on screen options to guide you along the script.
+It's important to run the dependency setup as this is important to build Cemu as well as set up the build eniorment on MacOS.
+MacOS support is still early and this script is desighned with ARM based macs in mind *as I only own an M2 mac so yeah* And Linux support is limited to Arch based distros for dependency setup, tho if you have them the build should work on any distro
+For info on Cemu please visit there official Github on https://github.com/cemu-project/Cemu